Ethylene9160/Modified_Place/README.md

 │  LICENSE
 │  README.md
 ├─sources
-│  ├─Readme_zh.md
+│	└─Readme_zh.md
 └─src
 	├─cpp
 	└─matlab
+   		├─myPoleSISOPlacement.m
+   		├─test_samples.mlx
+   		└─untitled.mlx
 ```

 ## Introduction

-A second project of SDM364, using matlab while basing on cpp.
+A second project of *SDM364, Multi-variable Control and Applications*, using matlab while basing on cpp to enhance the function `place(A,B,poles)` in matlab.

 Before applying this repo, make sure that you're able to access:

 > c++ version: standard 11
 >
-> matlab: 2022a
+> matlab: R2022a(or replacement)

 ## Methods